-- Apply the Vegetation Protection Overlay to land identified with high biodiversity value within the town. - Apply the Neighbourhood Character Overlay to land along Cosmo Road and adjacent to Albert Street. - Apply a Development Plan Overlay on land between Blighs Road, Blue Mount Road and Stoney Creek to provide an integrated redevelopment. - Apply the EAO to land at 6-8 Victoria Street, 10 Station Street and 145 Blackwood Road.
+- Apply the Environmental Significance Overlay to land identified with high biodiversity value within the town. - Apply the Neighbourhood Character Overlay to land along Cosmo Road and adjacent to Albert Street. - Apply a Development Plan Overlay on land between Blighs Road, Blue Mount Road and Stoney Creek to provide an integrated redevelopment. - Apply the EAO to land at 10 Station Street and 145 Blackwood Road. - Apply the Development Plan Overlay (DPO) to industrial precinct.